Aananda-giri/Bootcamps/ch2.md

+## why transformers:
+1. one of the most powerful approaches to text-to-image generation is based directly on transformers.
+2. even when models aren’t explicitly based on transformers, such as diffusion models, attention mechanisms are still essential.
+The denoising U-Net backbone used in diffusion models relies on attention to selectively focus on relevant parts of the input.

 ## 2.1 How does the attention mechanism work
 input text -> tokens -> input embedding -> positional encodings to retain the order of tokens